HuoThomas/TakeHomeProjectTH/Readme.md

 ## Assignment

-You are building the Frontend and finishing the backend for a BBQ recipe website, where meat lovers share their recipes with one another.
+You are building the frontend and finishing the backend for a BBQ recipe website, where meat lovers share their recipes with one another.

 The api has been partially completed for you and the frontend exercises a couple of api routes just to show connectivity.
 Your tasks are as follows: